dodyg/practical-aspnetcore/projects/3-0/README.md

 * [New Routing - Static file fallback](/projects/3-0/new-routing-8)

   Return a static page when your request does not match anything else using `MapFallbackToFile`.

+* [New Routing - Razor Page fallback](/projects/3-0/new-routing-89

+  Return a Razor Page when your request does not match anything else using `MapFallbackToPage`.